Car bomb at Colombian police academy kills nine, injures 24

 There was no indication the ELN was behind the attack in Bogota or that the kidnapping was linked.

-As violence has receded in recent years, Colombia has taken off as a tourist destination with more than three million foreign visitors in 2017, up from one million in 2006.
+As violence has receded in recent years, Colombia has taken off as a tourist destination, with more than three million foreign visitors in 2017, up from one million in 2006.

-Reporting by Nelson Bocanegra and Luis Jaime Acosta; Writing by Frances Kerry and Angus Berwick; Editing by Alistair Bell
+Reporting by Nelson Bocanegra and Luis Jaime Acosta; Writing by Frances Kerry and Angus Berwick; Editing by Alistair Bell and Rosalba O'Brien